GregorCH/ipet/README.md

 **this section is still under construction**

+## Concept

 IPET takes a logfile and some optional additional files like an error-, set- and metafile, extracts information and aggregates this data in a compact table.
 The Logfiles need to have an `.out` extension, errorfiles need to have `.err`, setfiles are `.set` and metafiles are `.meta`

 The process is divided in two stages:

-- `ipet-parse`, which performs the parsing, where the standard data is extracted and stored in a .trn file.
+1) `ipet-parse`, which performs the parsing, where the standard data is extracted and stored in a .trn file.
-- `ipet-evaluate`, where the data is aggregated and displayed in two tables by user-defined rules.
+2) `ipet-evaluate`, where the data is aggregated and displayed in two tables by user-defined rules.
 The *aggregated table* displays the information that was condensed from the *long table*.

+## Configuration

 User-defined configuration files are stored in the `~/.ipet` folder, that is considered in the parsing process.
 This includes